MrWyss/mrwyss.github.io/_posts/2023-04-22-tip-16-fun-with-tailscale-s-funnel.md

 - Single file ``sudo tailscale serve https /notes.txt /home/pi/tailscale-funnel/notes.txt on``
 - SSH ``sudo tailscale serve tcp:2222 tcp://localhost:22 on`` this will only be on the tailnet not public

-> As of the time of this writing Tailscale Funnel is still beta {: .prompt-warning }
+> As of the time of this writing Tailscale Funnel is still beta.
+{: .prompt-warning }

 For my long-term self-hosting needs, I prefer using Cloudflare Tunnels.
 They can be set up with authentication and are managed on the backend.
 However, Tailscale Funnels can also be fun.

-For instance, I could create a self-hosted Pastebin by serving a file named ``pastebin.txt``.
+[^1]: For instance, I could create a self-hosted Pastebin by serving a file named ``pastebin.txt``.
 This file could be used to pipe any text into it, such as ``cowsay fun with funnels > pastebin.txt``